The Public Affairs Guide to Westminster (2nd Edition)

 Index

-Robert McGeachy’s step-by-step guide - for private, public and third sector organisations - expertly strips away the mysteries and misconceptions of engaging with the UK Government, Opposition parties, as well as with individual MPs, Peers and the civil service.
+Robert McGeachy’s step-by-step guide expertly strips away the mysteries and misconceptions of engaging with the UK Government, opposition parties, as well as with individual MPs, Peers and the civil service, and will empower campaigners to maximise their influence and to ensure their voice is heard at Westminster by comprehensively explaining how to:

 Robert McGeachy is an award winning public affairs professional - who worked for many years as a Senior Research Officer in the House of Lords - with a proven track record in helping to shape and influence legislation and policy development in the Scottish and UK parliaments.
 He is the co-author of The Public Affairs Guide to Scotland, published by Welsh Academic Press in 2017.